Postgresql windows functions and CTEs

 Here the OVER() clause just creates a window OVER the whole table and applies the MAX() function OVER that window.

-select max(popularity) as max_pop, artist from tracks group by artist
+select max(gross) as max_gross, released_year from movies group by released_year

-… we want to return more information per row in the db and add the extra max_pop column calculated for each artist.
+we want to return more information per row in the db and add the extra max_gross column calculated for each released_year.

 We want to have: